 - Set pancake batter aside and heat up a large skillet or griddle over MED-LOW heat.
 Add a bit of butter to the preheated griddle and spread it out.

 - Use a 1/4 or 1/3 cup measuring cup to scoop the pancake batter onto the griddle or skillet.
 Slowly pour it onto the surface, circling outwards to make a nice circle.

 - Let the pancake cook about 2-3 minutes.
 You'll notice bubbles popping up on the surface of the pancake, if the edges look set, carefully flip the pancake over.
 Cook another 2 minutes on the other side.

 - Remove to a plate and cover with a kitchen towel.
 Alternatively, you can place the pancakes on a baking sheet and keep it in a low heat oven (175-200 degrees), until you’re ready to serve.

-** This recipe makes enough for 4 people, so feel free to double to feed more people or to freeze some.
+- This recipe makes enough for 4 people, so feel free to double the recipe in order to feed more people or to freeze some.

 The Chunky Chef is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.